Ebony0wl/CS52/README.md

 # CS52
-All the assignments I've completed in C++ Fall 2018
+All the assignments I've completed in C++ Summer 2018